 - Greater focus on usability and patient experience

-The future of medical device design is data-driven, user-centered, and compliance-ready, reflecting the rapid evolution of medical device design trends.
+The future of medical product design is data-driven, user-centered, and compliance-ready, reflecting the rapid evolution of medical device design trends.

 Medical device design and development is more than an engineering function—it is a strategic discipline that directly impacts patient safety, regulatory success, and market performance.
 From concept validation and medical device product design to prototyping, verification, and scalable manufacturing, every stage plays a critical role in delivering safe and effective healthcare solutions.
 A well-structured phase of medical device development ensures that risks are minimized and innovation is aligned with compliance requirements from the outset.
 By integrating robust management design controls, organizations can maintain traceability, ensure regulatory adherence, and streamline approvals across global markets.